31 ways to improve employee engagement

 Engagement actions category 1: individual growth

-- Match experienced employees with less experienced ones through a mentoring program so that the latter can improve their skills in a targeted way.
+Match experienced employees with less experienced ones through a mentoring programme so that the latter can improve their skills in a targeted way.

-- Establish a formal career development program with clear career paths.
+Establish a formal career development programme with clear career paths.

-- Provide access to online learning platforms and resources.
-These can be professional resources or mental health programs (such as meditation apps or personal coaching).
+Provide access to online learning platforms and resources.
+These can be professional resources or mental health programmes (such as meditation apps or personal coaching).

 Engagement actions category 2: community & working atmosphere

-Establish a cross-functional committee to organize team-building activities and events.
+Establish a cross-functional committee to organise team-building activities and events.

-- Reward employees who demonstrate teamwork.
-Establish a cross-functional committee to organize team-building activities and events.
+Reward employees who demonstrate teamwork.
+Establish a cross-functional committee to organise team-building activities and events.

 Engagement actions category 3: mission & meaningful work

-- Implement a peer recognition program where staff can acknowledge significant contributions of their colleagues.
+Implement a peer recognition programme where staff can acknowledge significant contributions of their colleagues.

-- Provide opportunities for feedback on how their work aligns with the purpose and mission of the organization.
+Provide opportunities for feedback on how their work aligns with the purpose and mission of the organisation.

-- Establish a program where employees can spend a day volunteering for causes related to the company's purpose.
+Establish a programme where employees can spend a day volunteering for causes related to the company's purpose.

 Engagement actions category 4: trust in governance